 And to top it off, these purchases will not be limited to deliveries to your home.
-As in online delivery now, drones will be able to drop off goods/items that you need wherever you are – that is whether you are at home, in the office or traveling.
+As in online delivery now, drones will be able to drop off goods/items that you need wherever you are – that is whether you are at home, in the office or travelling.

 No Limitations To Reach Out For Products

 There’s no coffee at home, your favourite brew?
-You need to purchase your kid’s camel-hair paint brushes for the competition on the very next day.
+You need to purchase your kid’s camel-hair paintbrushes for the competition on the very next day.
 Your printer needs a colour ink cartridge to print a document urgently.

 To solve all these pressing problems that most folks face at regular frequency takes time, money, patience and resources.
-But soon that would be a thing of the past after the introduction of last mile drone delivery.
+But soon that would be a thing of the past after the introduction of last-mile drone delivery.

-All you would have to do is login to the apt website or get on to an App and with a few clicks it’s done.
+All you would have to do is log in to the apt website or get on to an App and with a few clicks, it’s done.
 Drones will bring your necessities to you wherever you are in the shortest possible time.
 This sort of convenience and haste could be an able competition for brick-and-mortar stores.

 Drone delivery could be automated

-Commercial application of drones is a subject that is not everyone’s cup of tea.
+The commercial application of drones is a subject that is not everyone’s cup of tea.
 Personnel who man these machines require hours of training on how to carry out a successful delivery or what needs to be done in case of an anomaly.

 The pilots would be placed far away and would have to go through complex training to learn how to control the drone device.
-There should be systems/procedure in place on how to react during an emergency.
+There should be systems/procedures in place on how to react during an emergency.

 Indications are in place that Amazon drone delivery could be automated and without human intervention to overcome such situations.

-Even though there is evidence that automation inculcates safer versions machine activity and technology, not everyone is comfortable with systems and algorithms.
+Even though there is evidence that automation inculcates safer versions of machine activity and technology, not everyone is comfortable with systems and algorithms.

 UPS, FedEx and US Postal Service will take a beating